Mary, Mary… Where does your water go?

 $350 gift will make you a Major Donor!

 Don’t want to Give online?
-Just select “Mail a Check” on the donation form.
+Just “Mail us a Check” to:

 The Upper Neuse Clean Water Initiative (UNCWI) is a partnership effort to prioritize and protect those lands most critical for the long-term safety and health of all drinking water supplies for the communities in the Upper Neuse River Basin.
 In addition to providing our community with clean water, land in this region is also known for working farmland and the gorgeous rolling beauty of the surrounding countryside.